Scalar-tensor theories in the Lyra geometry: Invariance under local transformations of length units and the Jordan-Einstein frame conundrum: Acknowledgments

 \section{Acknowledgments}

-We are grateful to professor Mario Novello, Nami Svaiter and the \textit{Pequenos Seminários} for the insightful discussions that enriched this work.
+E.C.V. and F.S. are grateful to professor Mario Novello, Nami Svaiter and the \textit{Pequenos Seminários} for the insightful discussions that enriched this work.
 We are also thankful to the valuable assistance of professor Martín Makler.
 We are deeply thankful for the helpful conversations with William Iania and Alexandre M. R. Almeida.
 This project was only made possible thanks to the financial support provided by CNPq, CAPES and FAPERJ.
 This study was financed in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior – Brasil (CAPES) – Finance Code 001.
 F.S. aknowledges the financial support from CNPq and FAPERJ (PhD merit fellowship - FAPERJ Nota 10, 203.709/2025).
+This preprint has not undergone peer review or any post-submission improvements or corrections.
+The Version of Record of this article is published in \textit{General Relativity and Gravitation}, and is available online at https://www.doi.org/10.1007/s10714-025-03509-8.